Request for a statutory EHC assessment

 How to request a statutory EHC assessment

-If you wish to request a statutory EHC assessment on behalf of your child or young person, you can submit a request online.
-It is recommended that you discuss the request with the school, college or setting before making the online request.
+If you wish to request a statutory EHC assessment on behalf of your child or young person it is recommended that you discuss this with the SENCO at your child's school, college or education setting.

 Who can request a statutory assessment